top of page

-Starting out out at age six, Justice continued to study music seriously during his time as a student.
-He studied both piano and violin privately, in addition to playing in a variety of ensembles.
+A native of Pacific Grove, Justice first started taking music lessons when he was 6 years old, and continued to study music seriously during his time as a student.
+He took lessons in both piano and violin, in addition to playing in a variety of ensembles, both in school and out.
 Finally he went on to earn a Bachelor of Arts in Music degree from CSU Monterey Bay.
+From there, he has gone on to establish himself as both a performer and educator.

 As a working musician, Justice spends much of his time as an accompanist.